cddlyf/GCANet/README.md

 ## Getting Started

-This paper is implemented with Pytorch framework.@article{chen2018gated, title={Gated Context Aggregation Network for Image Dehazing and Deraining}, author={Chen, Dongdong and He, Mingming and Fan, Qingnan and Liao, Jing and Zhang, Liheng and Hou, Dongdong and Yuan, Lu and Hua, Gang}, journal={WACV 2019}, year={2018}
+This paper is implemented with Pytorch framework.

 Demo
 ----